InsightsInquirer/Zomato-Analysis/README.md

 Step 3 : Dealing with Null values in every column
 Step 4 : Dropping the duplicate values
-Step 5 : Removing the irrelevant texts from each column Step 6 : Checking for unique values and handling teh irrelevant ones Step 7 : Removing the special characters from the dataset
+Step 5 : Removing the irrelevant texts from each column Step 6 : Checking for unique values and handling the irrelevant ones Step 7 : Removing the special characters from the dataset

 We finally do our analysis using SQL queries.